hbctraining/Pseudobulk-for-scRNAseq/lessons/00_counts_to_clusters_overview.md

 # Single-cell RNA-seq Workflow
-In this lesson, we highlight for you the important steps involved in a typical workflow for the analysis of single cell RNA-seq data.
-If you are looking for more in-depth information on the background and theory for each step, we suggest looking at the [Introduction to scRNA-seq workshop](https://hbctraining.github.io/scRNA-seq_online/) materials.
+In this lesson, we will highlight the important steps involved in a typical workflow for the analysis of single cell RNA-seq data.
+If you are looking for more in-depth information on the background and theory for each step, we suggest looking at the [Introduction to scRNA-seq workshop](https://hbctraining.github.io/Intro-to-scRNAseq/) materials.

 <p align="center">